Gypsy, West Virginia

 Gypsy is a census-designated place (CDP) in Harrison County, West Virginia, United States.
-As of the 2010 census, its population was 328.
+As of the 2020 census, its population was 197 (down from 328 at the 2010 census).

 History

 A post office called Gypsy has been in operation since 1900.
 The community was named for a band of Roma which once camped in the area, according to local history.
 Gypsy was located on the Baltimore and Ohio Railroad.